I Never Said Goodbye

-I Never Said Goodbye is the ninth studio album by American singer Sammy Hagar, released on June 23, 1987, by Geffen Records.
-It was his first solo album since 1984's VOA and was released while he was a member of Van Halen.
-The album was recorded in ten days as a contractual obligation to Geffen Records as a condition of his leaving the label to join Van Halen and their record label, Warner Bros.
-Records (Geffen's distributor at the time, and also Hagar's label when he was with Montrose).
-The album spent 23 weeks on the Billboard 200 chart and became his highest charting solo album, peaking at number 14 on the chart on August 15, 1987.
+I Never Said Goodbye is the ninth studio album by American rock musician Sammy Hagar, released on June 23, 1987, by Geffen Records.
+It was his first solo album since 1984's VOA, released while he was a member of Van Halen.
+The album was recorded in ten days under a contractual obligation to Geffen Records as a condition of his leaving the company to join Van Halen and their record label, Warner Bros.
+Records (Geffen's distributor at the time and also Hagar's label when he was with Montrose).
+The album spent 23 weeks on the Billboard 200 chart and became his highest charting solo album, peaking at number 14 on August 15, 1987.

 The album was originally titled Sammy Hagar, and included an untitled cover.
 The album was renamed I Never Said Goodbye, the name being chosen as part of an MTV promotional contest.
 Some pressings retain the title Sammy Hagar, not to be confused with the 1977 album Sammy Hagar.

-It features Eddie Van Halen on bass guitar, he also plays during a brief section of the guitar solo on "Eagles Fly".
+It features Eddie Van Halen on bass guitar, who also plays during a brief section of the guitar solo on "Eagles Fly".
+Although uncredited, Van Halen bassist and backing vocalist Michael Anthony has also been reported as providing backing vocals on the album.

 The songs "Give to Live" and "Eagles Fly" were also performed live by Van Halen together with Hagar.
-"Give to Live" also topped the Mainstream Rock Tracks chart in 1987, a first for Hagar as a solo artist.
-The former song was included on the album Live: Right Here, Right Now, the latter on the optional bonus disk as well as on the "Jump" single.
+"Give to Live" also topped the Mainstream Rock Tracks chart in 1987, the first time for Hagar as a solo artist.
+The former song was included on the album Live: Right Here, Right Now, the latter on the home video version and the 2023 remaster's bonus disk as well as on the "Jump" single.

 "Boys' Night Out" was performed live on the American TV show Late Night with David Letterman.